-Condition: Surgery; Gynaecology with obstetrics; Paediatrics
+Condition: Surgery; Gynecology with obstetrics (exam); Paediatrics (exam)

 Course aim

 The aim of this course is to provide students with knowledge and skills to understand and correlate medicine and law in order to provide personal physical and psychological integrity.
 Legal status of medical practice, ethical and legal responsibility of a physician.
 Use of acquired knowledge in practice.
 Development of skills necessary for scientific research.